 Assist with gathering detail support for audits as needed.

-Bachelor’s degree with one year of work experience or high school degree and five years of experience in Accounting or Research administration, strong PC skills (Microsoft Word and Excel) and effective communication skills or an equivalent combination of education, training and experience.
+Bachelor’s degree with one year of work experience or five years of experience in Accounting or Research administration, strong PC skills (Microsoft Word and Excel) and effective communication skills or an equivalent combination of education, training and experience.

 Experience with Sponsored Research administration in a large university environment.